 - Prevention - This is by reduction of risk factors like tobacco and alcohol consumption.

 - Early diagnosis - Screening of common cancers and comprehensive diagnosis and staging

 - Treatment - Multimodality management by discussion in tumor board and treatment in a comprehensive cancer center.

-Cancers are managed by attending multi-disciplinary cancer conferences where the surgical oncologist, pathologist, medical oncologist, organ specific oncologists meet to find possible management for individual patient considering the social, emotional, physical, psychological and financial status of patients.
+Cancers are managed by attending multi-disciplinary cancer conferences where the surgical oncologist, pathologist, medical oncologist, organ-specific oncologists meet to find possible management for an individual patient considering the social, emotional, physical, psychological and financial status of patients.

 Primary care is the routine healthcare given by a health care server.
 Typically this provider acts as the first contact and leading point of advancing care for patients within a healthcare system and organizes other specialist care that the patient may need.
 Patients generally receive primary care from a specialist such as a primary care physician, an adult-gerontology nurse practitioner, a Pediatric nurse practitioner, and family nurse practitioner or a physician assistant.
 Depending on the nature of the health condition, patients may then be referred for secondary or tertiary care.